Enabling local policy

 Local policy allows you to manipulate service configuration and media location data (that has been provided either via the external policy API, or has been retrieved from Pexip Infinity's own database) by running a jinja2 script against that data.

 Local policy has a more limited scope than external policy in what it can control, but it is easier to implement and runs locally on each Conferencing Node.

 You can configure Pexip Infinity to use both external and local policy depending on your requirements.
 When both external and local policy are enabled, external policy is applied first to retrieve the configuration data from the external system, and then local policy is applied to that retrieved data (which can then conditionally modify that data).
-The flow chart (right) shows Pexip Infinity's standard processing logic when policy profiles are used and highlights where local policy is applied.
+The flow chart (below) shows Pexip Infinity's standard processing logic when policy profiles are used and highlights where local policy is applied.

 To configure Pexip Infinity to use local policy:

 - Go to .